GUI Knowledge Bench: Revealing the Knowledge Gap of VLMs in GUI Tasks: GUI Knowledge Bench

-\textbf{Task Collection and Curation.} To construct challenging distractor options, we design task-specific strategies for different prediction settings.
-For action effect prediction, candidate screenshots include the preceding screenshots, the true next screenshot, and visually similar but different screenshots sampled from current trajectories.
-For action type prediction, the model must choose from the full set of possible actions defined for the platform, with a unified action space across different platforms. (seven actions for desktop platforms and four actions for mobile platforms) For action parameter prediction, For clicks, bounding boxes of candidate elements are identified using OmniParser, and nearby but incorrect coordinates are sampled; for drags, distractors include reversed directions, shortened distances, or swapped start and end points; for scrolls, distractors vary in direction (up, down, left, right); for typing, inputs are perturbed with case changes, partial deletions, or common typos; and for hotkeys, distractors are drawn from a predefined set of common shortcuts.
-This design ensures that solving the tasks requires precise reasoning about GUI action dynamics rather than relying on superficial visual or layout cues.
+\textbf{Task Collection and Curation.} For interaction effect, candidate screenshots include the preceding screenshots, the true next screenshot, and visually similar but different screenshots sampled from current trajectories.
+For interaction type, the model must choose from the full set of possible actions defined for the platform, with a unified action space across different platforms. (seven actions for desktop platforms and four actions for mobile platforms) For interaction parameter, for clicks, bounding boxes of candidate elements are identified using OmniParser, and nearby but incorrect coordinates are sampled as options; for drags, distractors include reversed directions, shortened distances, or swapped start and end points; for scrolls, distractors vary in direction (up, down, left, right); for typing, inputs are perturbed with case changes, partial deletions, or common typos; and for hotkeys, distractors are drawn from a predefined set of common shortcuts.